hyperledger-labs/nft-auction/SETUP.md

     ```
     The node application should now be up and running on `localhost:3001`.

-4. Open another terminal, start the UI application using the following commands:
+4. Open another terminal from the root directory of the code repo and start the UI application using the following commands:
     ```
     cd auction-ui
     npm install